vigneshbhuvan-nus/tp/docs/UserGuide.md

     Try playing the quiz a few more times!

-7. Have you tried quizzing yourself a few more times? aren't you curious about your progress so far?
-Thankfully, GreenTea has been keeping track of your scores in the background and can display in the form of a graph.
+7. Have you tried quizzing yourself a few more times?
+Aren't you curious about your progress so far?
+Thankfully, GreenTea has been keeping track of your scores in the background and can display your statistics in the form of a graph.
 Try typing the following commands into GreenTea!

     - `stats 1`